DocsWebApps/application-support-dashboard/README.md

 This project is free to use for anyone.
 If you wish to use it then please follow the instructions below.
 There are 4 ways of using the application.

-1. Download the WAR file and execute directly it using Java8 or above, and hook it up to your own MariaDB database.
+1. Download the WAR file and execute it directly using Java8 or above, and then hook it up to your own MariaDB database.
 2. Use the Docker image directly and hook it up to your own MariaDB database.
 3. Use Docker Compose and have a complete working Dashboard application and MariaDB database setup for you.
 4. If you want to use a different database, please download the project, switch the driver and re-build the WAR file.
 See "Building for production" below for information on how to rebuild the WAR.